abdulkhaliqsoule/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly - Display current directory contents.
 Long format with user and group IDs displayed numerically and hidden files, starting with .
 6-firstdirectory - A script that creates a directory named holberton in the /tmp/ directory.
 7-movethatfile - Move the file betty from /tmp to /tmp/my_first_directory.
+8-firstdelete - Delete the file betty.
+The file betty is in /tmp/my_first_directory